suoglu/FPAM/README.md

 ## Simulation

 Test benches will both generate a waveform and display overview of the test cases.
 Overview messages show operands, result, manually calculated expected result, and flag information.

+[convertFloat.py](scripts/convertFloat.py) can be used to help with verification.
+It should convert values between formats.
+However this script is not thoroughly tested.

 ## Test